 A Monthly Meeting that has so little business or member interest that it is unable to hold Meetings for Business at least four times per year should apply to its Quarterly Meeting or to the Yearly Meeting for assistance.
 The Quarterly Meeting or the Yearly Meeting may initiate steps to lay down a Monthly Meeting that is entirely inactive.
-AnyTo ensure that no assets of a Monthly Meeting accrue to the benefit of any individual, any property of a Monthly Meeting that is laid down is normally transferred to the Yearly Meeting.
-Remaining members of a Monthly Meetings laid down are encouraged to join another Meeting.
+Any property of a Monthly Meeting that is laid down is normally transferred to the Yearly Meeting.
+Remaining members of Monthly Meetings laid down are encouraged to join another Meeting.